-Conclusion – When Do Maine Coons Start Spraying?
+When Do Maine Coons Start Spraying?
+The verdict

 If you’re thinking of buying a Maine Coon, don’t worry as it is unlikely to spray if you have it neutered or spayed as soon as it reaches sexual maturity.

-If it does start spraying after this, there will be a cause and hopefully, you will be able to establish it and make changes to stop your cat from doing this.
-If all else fails, then a vet or animal behaviorist should be able to give you the right advice.
+If a Maine Coon does start spraying, there will be a cause and hopefully, you will be able to establish it and make changes to stop your cat from doing it.